nicolasparada/blog/content/posts/passwordless-auth-server.md

 ---

 That's all the code.
-Build it an test it yourself.
+Build it and test it yourself.
 You can try a live demo [here](https://go-passwordless-demo.herokuapp.com/) and the source code [here](https://github.com/nicolasparada/go-passwordless-demo).
+Please leave any issues or leave any PR in the GitHub repo 👍

 I'll write a second part for this post condig a client for the API.